glesica/boidstorm/README.md

 allow new deployments / orders?
 Should existing boids be allowed to receive new parameters?
 Alternatively, they could be recalled and then reprogrammed.

+The goal of the boid fleets might be to capture "planets" (megaboids?).
+Not sure how that would work.
+Maybe they "land" on the planet and are absorbed, once a certain number are absorbed the planet becomes captured?
+Should the number to capture be fixed, or should you be able to insulate your control by pumping more boids in?
+Can they just fly into the planet or is there some kind of landing process during which time they are vulnerable?
+Should defenders land if they are about to lose a planet?
+We probably want a parameter of some kind for whether or not, or how likely, a boid will land / capture if the act causes the boid to be lost.
+What about orbiting instead of landing?
+That way the orbiting boids can continue to defend?
+If only your boids are in orbit then the planet is yours?

+Maybe planets generate resources that let you produce more boids?
+Model those mechanics after Konquest maybe?
+Should planets be random or should there be "maps"?
+What about other obstacles?
+Maybe not, at least at first, because the behavior is random, too many possible weird cases.

+Possible boid parameters:

+  * Aggressiveness
+  * Capture / orbit affinity
+  * Defensiveness
+  * Adventurousness / willingness to scout (fog of war?)
+  * Cohesiveness (stick together or spread out)

 ## Design

 Boid movement is defined by a position and a velocity.
 At each simulation tick